-(Hazard Warning Flashers): Press this button to make the front and roar turn signal lamps flash on and rear turn signal lamps flash on and off.
+(Hazard Warning Flashers):

+Press this button to make the front and rear turn signal lamps flash on and off.
 Press again to turn the flashers off.

 When the hazard warning flashers are on, the vehicle's turn signals will not work.